 This is further exemplified in the start-up and scaling of small technology companies.
 If someone invested $20m into a tech start-up in the past, a significant portion would go on acquiring the infrastructure just to be in business.
 Now, they write a monthly cheque.

 It’s possible to plot a timeline across industries.
 Technology moves from being firmly rooted in the back office, then it’s a disruptor, then it’s an opportunity.

 If we look across the sectors, we are seeing opportunities for technology in construction and real estate.
 These are not digitally based industries, yet 68 per cent of respondents say it’s high on the boardroom agenda.
 It’s even more marked in travel tourism and leisure where the figure rises to 82%.
 This industry is in the earlier stages of being disrupted as can be shown by the success of the Airbnb model.

 It’s also interesting that 81% of respondents in healthcare believe technology will increase efficiencies.
 Obviously, there’s some caution and you would expect significant risk concern in healthcare given that privacy and patient safety are paramount issues.
 Even so, it’s something they will have to face and some organisations will cope better than others.

 Financial services, music publishing and retail have already made this journey.
 We’re now seeing a second wave that is affecting more traditional, more industrial, non-digitally intensive industries.
 I suspect the survivors of the process will be those who see technology firmly as an opportunity to be leveraged.

-Speak to Steven Perkins or one of our specialist team about how to best harness technology for your organisation.
+or one of our specialist team about how to best harness technology for your organisation.